-Chili is a dish that has literally 100’s of different recipes.
-They vary by region, ethnicity, chili color, ingredients and intangibles such as what to serve with your favorite type of chili.
-There are multiple Chili cook offs in every city every year.
+Cincinnati Chili – Chili is a dish that has literally 100’s of different recipes.
+They vary by region, ethnicity, chili color, ingredients, and intangibles such as what to serve with your favorite type of chili.
+There are multiple Chili cook-offs in every city every year.
 Nothing says comfort food in the US more than Chili.

-The following link provides a very detailed explanation about Chili and its history.
+The following link provides a very detailed explanation of Chili and its history.
 Check it out and come back here for this recipe for Cincinnati Chili – https://www.seriouseats.com/2017/02/guide-to-chili-styles-types-of-chili-recipes.html

 CINCINNATI CHILI “WAYS”: